GiftOnyia/Gift0/README.md

 ## 🔭 What I'm Currently Working On

 - **Walmart Sales Analysis:** Building a sales interactive dashboard in Power BI
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Customer Behavior Analysis:** Using Python and MYSQL for data cleaning and analysis, then building an interactive dashboard in Power BI.

 ## 🌱 Currently Learning

--  Advanced machine learning techniques in Scikit-learn.
+- Machine learning techniques in Scikit-learn.

 ## 🛠️ Technical Skillset